 - Asian American Psychological Association (AAPA): The AAPA’s mission is to advance the mental health and well-being of Asian American communities through research, professional practice, education, and policy.
-Take advantage of all the opportunities available to AAPA members, including scholarships, awards, online forums, mentorship programs, leadership development program, and annual conventions.
+Opportunities available to AAPA members include scholarships, awards, online forums, mentorship programs, leadership development programs, and annual conventions.

 - Asian Pacific American Medical Student Association (APAMSA): APAMSA is a national organization of medical and pre-medical students committed to addressing the unique health challenges of Asian and Pacific Islander American (APIA) communities.
-One part of APAMSA’s mission is to bring together Asians, Pacific Islanders, and others interested in the health issues that affect Asians and Pacific Islanders so that they may have a strong, collective, public and political voice.
 APAMSA provides an important forum for APIA medical students to meet, exchange information and experiences and develop personally and professionally.

 - USC’s Chapter of APAMSA: USC Pre-Med APAMSA is a chapter of the National Asian Pacific American Medical Students Association.
 Their organization is committed to fostering a thriving community of future healthcare professionals, addressing health inequities in APIDA (Asian, Pacific Islander, Desi American) communities, and creating a supportive network of pre-health students.